Bounding-Focused Discretization Methods for the Global Optimization of Nonconvex Semi-Infinite Programs: Abstract

-Figure~\ref{fig:value-funcs_2} shows that the value functions $\psi_k$ may become increasingly challenging to optimize over as $k$ increases\footnote{We do not plot $\psi_2$ and $\psi_3$ for Examples~\ref{exm:dp} and~\ref{exm:seidel} as $\uset{y \in Y}{\max} \: \phi_1(y) = v^*$ for these instances.}; however, solving the lower-level problem~\eqref{eqn:llp} at incumbent (lower bounding) solutions continues to yield a good initial guess for Examples~\ref{exm:tsou} and~\ref{exm:wath}.
-These observations open up the possibility of using (generalized) gradient information for solving the max-min problems~\eqref{eqn:method-2} and~\eqref{eqn:method-1} to local optimality.
+Figure~\ref{fig:value-funcs_2} shows that the (global) value functions $\psi_k$ in Algorithm~\texttt{GREEDY} may become increasingly challenging to optimize over as $k$ increases\footnote{We do not plot $\psi_2$ and $\psi_3$ for Examples~\ref{exm:dp} and~\ref{exm:seidel} as $\uset{y \in Y}{\max} \: \phi_1(y) = v^*$ for these instances.}; however, solving the lower-level problem~\eqref{eqn:llp} at incumbent (lower bounding) solutions {$x^k$} empirically continues to yield a good initial guess {$\hat{y}^k$}.